If you can answer these questions, then you have what it takes to become a Professional Trader…

 Because the only metric you get is your P&L. This doesn’t help improve your trading, except knowing whether you’re making money, or not.

-Here are the metrics you should record:
+Here are the metrics you should record on your trading journal:

 Date – Date you entered your trade